What is Double Knitting Yarn and where can you buy it?

 What needles do you use with DK yarn?

 The most popular size of knitting needles for DK yarn here in the UK is 4mm, but The Craft Yarn Council recommend using anything between 3.75 and 4.5mm needles (if you're in the UK).
 This will knit a gauge of between 21–24 stitches per 4 inches.

-For their Essentials range, Deramores suggest knitting with 5mm needles, and if you’re in the US, The Craft Yarn Council recommend using needle sizes 5 to 7.
+If you're in the US, The Craft Yarn Council recommend using needle sizes 5 to 7.
 To be on the safe side we always recommend knitting a tension square to check how big your stitches will come up, before you embark on a full project.

 8 Easy projects to make with DK yarn

 Whether you've stocked up on new double knitting yarn or have a basket full in a cupboard that's crying out to be used, try these fun knitting patterns to practise knitting with it...

 Baby knits are one of the most popular types of projects to make with double knitting yarns – we've got this lovely set of animal hat knitting patterns which are just perfect for DK yarn.

 For a lovely quick make that you can turn into brooches, jewellery or hair accessories, our flower brooch crochet pattern is your go-to.
 Get the pattern today to crochet up your own beautiful floral pieces.

 These DIY sweet succulents are perfect if you want house plants but aren't sure how to keep them alive!
 Make them tonight with our free cactus knitting pattern.